top of page

 December 2023:

 PenMet informed me they were not going to honor our paid reservation because an art show came along and wanted the park for their own festival that day.
-Shockingly, the reservation for our festival was cancelled and was given to the Peninsula Art League instead.
+Shockingly, PenMet cancelled our confirmed festival at Sehmel Park and our reservation was given to the Peninsula Art League instead.

 PenMet offered Hales Pass Park plus the use of their stage as a substitution.
 I accepted.